 Also, the grantee must fill in the form PK1_plus for each child.

 You will be asked to show the original versions of your marriage certificate and children's birth certificates at the VFS Global Application Center or Finnish Consulate.
 Please hold on to the original documents and take them with you when traveling to Finland.
-You will be asked to show them at the local Digital and Population Data Services Agency when in Finland.
+You will be asked to show the certificates as well as the apostilles at the local Digital and Population Data Services Agency DVV when in Finland.

 |6.
 Processing fee||

 A processing fee is charged for the residence permit application.
 Pay the processing fee with a credit card or the online bank credentials of a Finnish bank.
 Personal checks are NOT accepted.